Shopify/polaris/.changeset/empty-mirrors-burn.md

 ---
-'@shopify/polaris': patch
+'@shopify/polaris': minor
 ---

-Improved `useEventListener` types
+Improved `useEventListener` types and added support for attaching listeners to React refs.